Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

-\begin{definition} (See e.g. \cite[p.17]{CrowellFox}.)
-Let $Y$ be a locally path-connected space, and $C \subset Y$ discrete. \bluex{Assume (why?) $C$ intersects non-trivially each path-component of $Y$.
-This can be removed.} The {\em fundamental groupoid of $Y$, with object set $C$}, is denoted by $\pi_1(Y,C)$.
-The set of objects of $\pi_1(Y,C)$ is $C$ and the set of morphism $\hom(c,d)$ is given by equivalence classes of paths $\gamma \colon [0,1] \to Y$, such that $\gamma(0)=c$ and $\gamma(1)=d$, where two paths $c \to d$ are equivalent if they are homotopic in $Y$ relative to the end-points (i.e. end-points are to remain stable during the homotopy).
-The composition in $\pi_1(Y,C)$ is given by concatenation (and rescaling) of representative paths.
+\begin{definition} (See e.g. \cite[p.17]{CrowellFox} and \cite{brown_higgins_sivera,brown_hha}.)
+Let $Y$ be a locally path-connected space, and $C \subset Y$ any subset (in this paper $C$ will always be finite).
+The {\em fundamental groupoid of $Y$, with object set $C$}, denoted $\pi_1(Y,C)$, is as follows.
+The set of objects of $\pi_1(Y,C)$ is $C$.
+Given $c,d \in C$, the set of morphism $\hom(c,d)$ is the set of equivalence classes of paths $\gamma \colon [0,1] \to Y$, such that $\gamma(0)=c$ and $\gamma(1)=d$, where two paths $c \to d$ are equivalent if they are homotopic in $Y$, relative to the end-points (i.e. end-points remain stable during the homotopy).
+The composition in $\pi_1(Y,C)$ is given by concatenation (and rescaling) of representative paths. \end{definition}